bluxmit/alnoda-workspaces/workspaces/base-workspace/README.md

 > TL;DR
 > You can provide your users with many virtual environments, manage just one server, and have less work with server configuration management.

-Because Ddocker is not completely suitable to serve this purpose, Base-Workspace tries to cover some of the shortcomings: it has cron set up, supervisord, allows to start multiple processes inside the same container, has docker-in-docker, and some other applications installed, such as Git, Gitflow, wget, nano, vim etc.
+Because Docker is not completely suitable to serve this purpose, Base-Workspace tries to cover some of the shortcomings: it has cron set up, supervisord, allows to start multiple processes inside the same container, has docker-in-docker, and some other applications installed, such as Git, Gitflow, wget, nano, vim etc.

 In addition Base-Workspace has some applications with WEB-UI, which make it easier to scheddule and monitor job executions, browse and